meodai/palette-aldente/README.md

 - Coverts almost any color format to any other.
 - Possibility to additionally convert to different color formats: lab, lch, oklab, hsl, etc...

+Open-sourcing your color palettes allows others to use and improve them, helps build your design expertise, and fosters collaboration within the community.
+This tool was built to make the process as easy and streamlined as possible.

 ## Quickstart

 ```bash